pvcraven/web-development-class/source/09_static/sphinx/sphinx.rst

     no blank
     line.

-    Here I use *one* paire of asterisks for italics.
+    Here I use *one* pair of asterisks for italics.

     I can use **two** pairs of asterisks for bold.